-Legal matters incident to the authorization, issuance, sale and delivery of the Bonds are subject to the approval of Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel to the Bank.
+Legal matters incident to the authorization, issuance, sale and delivery of the Bonds are subject to the approval of Locke Lord LLP, Boston, Massachusetts, Bond Counsel to the Bank.
+Edwards Wildman Palmer LLP, which previously served as bond counsel to the Bank, merged with Locke Lord LLP in January 2015.